jrcichra/pk5001zScraper/README.md

 # pk5001zScraper
 Get the data from your zyxel pk5001z modem and collect it!

+(See the rpi branch for a pi compatible modification of master)

 ## Usage (use long flags)
 ```bash
 Usage: pk5001z.js [options] [command]